maduwanthasl/Object-Detection-using-Opencv/README.md

 ## Introduction

-Object detection and tracking is a computer vision technique used to detect instances of objects in images or videos and monitor their movements over time.
-This project leverages the power of OpenCV, a popular open-source computer vision library, to achieve this task.
+This project demonstrates object detection and tracking using OpenCV.
+The implementation includes both single object tracking and multiple object tracking from a given video.
+Additionally, the project supports real-time tracking using a webcam.

+By leveraging OpenCV's robust computer vision algorithms, this project can detect and track objects, visualizing their movement across frames.
+This can be useful for a variety of applications, including surveillance, activity recognition, and more.

 ## Features